 I am a Ph.D. candidate at the University of Illinois at Chicago specializing in Andean archaeology.
 Graduating from Boston University in 2007, I have a degree in both archaeology and anthropology.
-My primary research focus is on understanding the evolution of complex political systems.
+My primary research focus is on understanding the evolution of complex political systems and the role that religion plays in that cultural process.
 I am also interested in archaeological science, specifically the application of techniques such as GIS, remote sensing, geochemical analysis, and micromorphology to anthropological questions.

 I have carried out archaeological research at the Middle Horizon (A.D.
 500-1,000) site of Tiwanaku on the Bolivian altiplano and the Middle Horizon Wari settlement of Cerro Mejía in Moquegua, Peru.
 Most recently, I have investigated the very initial emergence of hierarchical, complex polities on the Peruvian coast in a region known as the Norte Chico ("Little North").
 I am also part of the Proyecto Arqueológico Norte Chico (PANC) directed by Jonathan Haas, Winifred Creamer, and Alvaro Ruiz.
 For the past 10 years, PANC has been studying early complex polities that date to the Late Archaic Period (3,000-1,800 B.C.).